1801BM1/cpu11/f11/readme.md

 as in original F11).
 This model is intermedate step for final Wishbone-compatible version.

 #### \hdl\wbc
-- synchronous Wishbone compatible version of F11, not implemented yet
+- synchronous Wishbone compatible version of F-11 synchronous core uses a single clock, is FPGA-optimized, and follows the original command execution timings, is intended for SoC building.
+Model uses at least two core clocks to execute single microcode instruction.

 #### [\cad\f11](https://github.com/1801BM1/cad11/tree/master/f11) (moved to dedicated repo)
 - topology in Sprint Layout format